 We do strongly support further support, and are actively engaging in using ICANN allocated funds in some areas.
 The BC Outreach committee makes decisions about community travel for purposes of Outreach and Member Recruitment.

 We are fairly flexible; first we prioritize use of CROP and our other approved programs, but we are very flexible on other events.
-A member can propose an event to the Outreach Committee and the request is reviewed very quickly and then referred to the BC ExComm for final agreement.
+A member can propose an event to the Outreach Committee and the request is reviewed very quickly and then referred to the BC ExCom for final agreement.
 In fact, the balance of sponsorships is pretty well balanced, with newcomers – less than 2 years – receiving support, just as are experienced members who have been invited due to their standing in the broader community.

 BC budget can support travel/per diem/hotel, as we did for a speaking role for a speaker in Uganda event – invitation for a CEO/filled by a female speaker; we also sponsored a speaker to a Kenya event/joining a more senior BC speaker already confirmed to speak – two very senior executives speaking; we sponsored a special event in Afghanistan; and a half day event in South Africa, ICANN59, as examples.
 We also recently supported a special outreach in Brazil, but the financial support was very minimal, due to local support.

 We have not traditionally provided financial travel support to the ICANN meetings themselves, although according to the Outreach guidelines, the BC could consider an extraordinary requirement, if there was a special request that was specific to bring in members who could not otherwise attend, and who bring special perspectives, for instance.
+Some of our smaller members from developing countries are quite challenged to have funding to attend ICANN meetings, and as

-We do not have funding for this, and could turn to ICANN funding for a special support.
+we do not have funding for this, we could turn to ICANN funding for special support.
+We would undoubtedly still rely on the CROP Guidelines/ICANN guidelines for such funding.

 The BC also often receives invitations to speak at the IGF, or national or regional level events.
 We work within the ICANN Guidelines, and try to maximize benefits to the BC in consideration of such opportunities.
 We usually rely on the ICANN guidelines for categories of funding, should any such sponsorship by the BC be considered.

-We have spoken about our disappointment in the effectiveness of the Fellowship Program for the business users, and will address this further when the Fellowship Program is further evaluated.
+We have spoken about our recommendations to enhance effectiveness of the Fellowship Program for the business users, and will address this further when the Fellowship Program is further evaluated.

 Improvements in ICANN’s programs:

-A very few BC members have been recruited through the Fellowship program [approximately 4-5 over the last several years], and some of them are now established contributors in the BC, as well as continuing to contribute to the Fellowship Program.
+A very few BC members have been recruited through the Fellowship Program [approximately 4-6 over the last several years], and some of them are now established contributors in the BC, as well as continuing to contribute to the Fellowship Program.
 However, in general, we find that business users are not receiving fellowships at the same rate as other groups.
-This may be due to a misunderstanding that SMEs from developing countries, or trade associations can afford the travel costs to participate in ICANN; yet, their voice is incredibly important along that of civil society and NGOs.
+This may be due to a misunderstanding that SMEs from developing countries, or trade associations can afford the travel costs to participate in ICANN which is clearly not the case; yet, their voice is incredibly important along that of civil society and NGOs.
+We will provide detailed suggestions for how the Fellowship and NextGen program can support the BC in a separate process as these programs are reviewed.
+In general, we support the Fellowship program, so our comments will be specific to selective improvements.

 6. What, if any, educational and informational activities does your group conduct to inform participants of ICANN community resources?